March 27, 2026

 • Reply to call conversion: 30-50% of replies that engage with your question

 With these numbers, if you send 100 connection requests, 30-40 accept, 3-8 reply to your first message, 2-4 get on a call, and 1 becomes a client.
-That's a realistic first-month outcome.
+That is a realistic first-month outcome.
 By month 2-3, your message quality improves, your niche sharpens, and conversion rates at every stage go up.

 The Single Biggest Mistake New Agency Owners Make